5GSEC/MobiFlow-Auditor/README.md

 We also have an old version at branch `main` implemented for the [ONOS RIC](https://docs.onosproject.org/v0.6.0/onos-cli/docs/cli/onos_ric/) on [SD-RAN](https://docs.sd-ran.org/master/index.html).
 It was used as part of the [5G-Spector](https://github.com/5GSEC/5G-Spector) artifact but not recommended any more since the ONOS RIC xApp python SDK is no longer being maintained.

+## MobiFlow Structure

+The current MobiFlow message definition is defined in [mobiflow.py](./src/mobiflow/mobiflow.py#L60).
+It mainly collects (1) the fine-grained layer-3 (RRC and NAS) state transition information of UEs at the message level; (2) the aggregated flow-based statistics from the base stations.
+The MobiFlow telemetry report process is based on the E2SM-KPM (v2.0) service model (SM).

+MobiFlow Auditor xApp requires O-RAN compliant RAN nodes to collect and report corresponding data.
+We have augmented the OpenAirInterface project with MobiFlow telemetry support at [https://github.com/onehouwong/OAI-5G](https://github.com/5GSEC/OAI-5G) branch `v2.1.0.secsm.osc`.

 ## Prerequisite

+### Local Docker registry

 MobiFlow-Auditor is built from source as a local Docker container.
 Refer to the official tutorial (https://docs.docker.com/engine/install/) to install and set up the Docker environment.